Australians vote to determine conservative government future | Politics

 Both leaders will campaign in Melbourne on Saturday before voting in their hometown of Sydney.

-The first polling stations opened on the country's east coast at 8 am local time (1.30 pm IST).
+The first polling stations will close on the country's east coast at 6 p.m. local time (08:00 GMT).
 The west coast is two hours behind.
-The stations close 10 hours later.

-Due to the pandemic, more than 48 per cent of Australia's 17 million electors have voted early or applied for postal votes, which will likely slow the count.
+Due to the pandemic, more than 48% of Australia's 17 million electors have voted early or applied for postal votes, which will likely slow the count.

-Voting is compulsory for adult citizens and 92 per cent of registered voters cast ballots at the last election.
+Voting is compulsory for adult citizens and 92% of registered voters cast ballots at the last election.

 Early polling for reasons of travel or work began two weeks ago and the Australian Electoral Commission will continue collecting postal votes for another two weeks.